anuta7794/Database_Engineer_Capstone_Project/README.md

 # Database_Engineer_Capstone_Project
-Data Modeling in MySQL Workbench and Data Visualization in Tableau for Little Lemon Restaurant
+Data Modeling in MySQL Workbench and Data Visualization in Tableau for Little Lemon Restaurant.